jianmanlincjx/Ascend-Asccl/README.md

-# Training Asccl on Shengteng server
+# Training Asccl on Ascend server

 This has enabled the training of asccl on Ascend NPU.